Minnesota State University Moorhead

 - Students regularly win regional and national awards in film, mass communications, education, music, theater, art and design, and accounting.

-- The university boasts nine Minnesota Professors of the Year in the past 20 years, more than any other university in a five-state area, including the 2010 Outstanding U.S. Master’s Universities and Colleges Professor.
+- The university boasts 10 Minnesota Professors of the Year in the past 20 years, more than any other university in a five-state area, including the 2010 Outstanding U.S. Master’s Universities and Colleges Professor.

 - Wellness Center features state-of-the-art equipment, rock climbing wall, exercise studio, track and basketball courts.